pawanit17/ds_and_algo_interview_prep/README.md

 **Complexities**
 - O(N) means that the algorithm needs N in growth.
+- O(N) determines that it is atleast N in growth.

 **Abstract Data Type**
 - Representing a user defined data type in layman terms is ADT.